There are many places in the world people talk about and you wonder “Is that place really that great?“

 The Louvre is the most visited museum in the world.

-Even if you’re not into art it’s still a cool place to hang outside of and do some people watching.
+Even if you’re not into art it’s still a cool place to hang outside of and people watch.

 If you do go inside you should know that unless you have 3 months to kill you won’t be able to see everything.